link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 ```

 However, because it relies on a pair of keys,
-decryption with asymmetric encryption is much slower.
+decryption with asymmetric encryption is mathematically much slower.
 Whenever possible, we should prefer symmetric key encryption.

 #### Signature Validation